The Dirty Dozen - How To Avoid Pesticides In Food and Water

 So how can shoppers avoid eating pesticides?
 There’s a range of options to keep the chemicals at bay, from buying only organic produce, to buying the Dirty Dozen from the organic aisle, while purchasing conventionally grown Clean 15 veggies.
 Another option would be to start an organic garden and use natural methods of pest control, including mulches, natural sprays, and planting an array of plants that attract natural predators for pests.
 (Many of the herbs contained in any herb garden — including basil, rosemary, sage, and mint — will bring in these beneficial insects.)

 As far as protecting yourself from pesticides (not to mention fertilizers) in tap water, another option is in-home water filtration.
-Aquasana offers both a clean water machine for the countertop, as well as Aquasana’s three-stage max flow (with faucet) for under the sink that filters out many of the pesticides that don’t get removed by traditional municipal treatment.
+Aquasana offers both a clean water machine for the countertop, as well as Aquasana’s Claryum® 3-Stage Max Flow for under the sink that filters out many of the pesticides that don’t get removed by traditional municipal treatment.
 Regardless of how consumers go about it, reducing the amount of conventionally grown fruits and veggies on the Dirty Dozen list and filtering household water will help consumers avoid ingesting harmful pesticides.